Scenes from Spain’s Great Recession (2008 – 2014)

 “They’re pretty bad.
 But free is free.”

 Is it, though?
 Because I disagree.
-Everything has a price.
+Everything has a price, for someone.

 Brain drain, depression, prostitution… oh my!

 Many of my students, during those times, were serious 50-somethings in the serious corporate world.
 They’d wear serious suits, and we’d meet in serious boardrooms.

 Thing was: every week there were fewer of them.

 “Happy Monday!
 Where’s Maria?”, I’d say, innocently, rolling into the week’s first class.

 Serious, somber faces.
 “Tomás was fired last Friday.”

 After a few weeks, I just stopped asking.
 And as soon as my writing business took off, I quit that job.